6. Band alignment in heterostructures

 # Load the mesh

-mesh = Mesh(1e-9,path)
+mesh = Mesh(1e-9, path)

 6.4.3.
 Creating the device

 The device to simulate is then initialized on the mesh defined above, and materials are set for each region.
+Since we consider an AlGaAs/GaAs/AlGaAs heterostructure, we assign the material mt.AlGaAs to the left_barrier and right_barrier regions and the material mt.GaAs to the well region.

 # Create the device and add materials